What is Michigan motorcycle helmet law

 - A motorcycle shall have adequate seats and securely attached footrests or pegs for each designated seating position.
 Unless unable to do so because of a permanent physical disability, a passenger shall not ride on a motorcycle unless his or her feet can rest on the assigned foot rests or pegs.

-For rates on your motorcycle insurance call 248-277-4505 or visit online, a Michigan Motorcycle quote to get a quote today or click the link to get more information on Michigan motorcycle safety requirements.
+For rates on your motorcycle insurance call 248-277-4505 or visit online, a Michigan Motorcycle insurance quote to get a quote today or click the link to get more information on Michigan motorcycle safety requirements.